-1. Environmental scanning, including economic, legislative, and competitive pressures
+- 1. Environmental scanning, including economic, legislative, and competitive pressures - 2.
+The organization's future strategic goals and plans - 3.
+Expected demand for products or services, including expected sales (across the administrative changes

-- 2. The organization's future strategic goals and plans - 3.
-Expected demand for products or services, including expected sales (across the organization or at the business unit level) - 4.
-Estimated productivity measures of workforce (can be stable, increase, or decrease) - 5.
-Organizational design or job design, including technological advancements and administrative changes - 6.
-Projected budgets or financial resource availability - 7.
+- 4. Estimated productivity measures of workforce (can be stable, increase, or decrease) - 5.
+Organizational design or job design, including technological advancements and

+- 6. Projected budgets or financial resource availability - 7.
 New products/processes/ventures that the organization will be launching in the future.